Why user adoption matters more than 3D when it comes to BIM

-Building Information Modeling is here to help people get organised and develop their processes in a digital environment so that they gain time, collaborate more and by extension trust each other more leading to better data collection and fact-based decisions.
+Building Information Modeling is here to help people get organised and develop their processes in a digital environment so that they gain time, collaborate more and by extension trust, each other more leading to better data collection and fact-based decisions.

 For that to happen, there are certain steps that need to be followed:

 The transition from a hammer to a tablet can take a while but it’s the bedrock for the digital transformation of the construction industry.
-The adoption of a data-driven way of working will pave the way for a better connected construction site with lower rework rates and higher productivity.
+The adoption of a data-driven way of working will pave the way for a better-connected construction site with lower rework rates and higher productivity.

-Once they get going with the use of digital tools on the field, it is time for the next step which is known as process digitalisation.
+Once they get going with the use of digital tools on the field, it is time for the next step which is known as process digitalization.
 Show them how they do what they used to do using that device.
 Once they understand the value that the new working approach brings to the table, they will become your most valuable allies to this digital transformation journey.

 Last and most critical step is, without a doubt, the standardisation of the building process.
 As soon as you turn your construction site digital, it is time to push for standardisation.
 In that way, the learning curve both across internal and external projects will be much faster.
-This change of mindset could act as catalyst for BIM adoption and fuel a meaningful change in construction.
+This change of mindset could act as a catalyst for BIM adoption and fuel a meaningful change in construction.